twistedstream/skattlada/README.md

 ![logo](./public/images/logo-lg.png)

 **Skattlåda** (pronounced _skaht-loh-dah_) is a Swedish word often used by Scandinavian beekeepers to describe the compartment in a beehive that is used to collect honey.
 This section of a hive is also known as the "honey super".
 While a beehive retains some of its honey to feed the colony, most of it gets shared with all of us.
-Of course, to access this honey, you have follow a strict protocol to avoid getting stung!
+Of course, to access this honey, you have to follow a strict protocol to avoid getting stung!

 ## Why another file sharing server?